novacbn/gmodproj-plugin-builtin/README.md

 > **WARNING:** This is automatically bundled and enabled with `gmodproj`, you should not have to download it!

+> **NOTE:** To get help or request features, use the issue tracker at [novacbn/gmodproj](https://github.com/novacbn/gmodproj)

 ## Description

-This is the bundled plugin that comes with [gmodproj](https://github.com/novacbn/gmodproj), it adds the support for the following programming languages:
+This is the bundled plugin that comes with [novacbn/gmodproj](https://github.com/novacbn/gmodproj), it adds the support for the following programming languages:
 * `.lua`
 * `.moon`